Mjtemmy/SkilHarvest-Data-Analysis/README.md

 ## Data Analysis
 Tools used for this analysis are;
-- Google Query
+- Google Sheet
 - PowerBI

-    Using google query to analyse the data at hand,
+    Using google sheet to analyse the data at hand,

 #### 1. Sales of binder items and pencil in 2015
 ```